 You need to specify your purpose or purposes for processing within the documentation you are required to keep as part of your records of processing.
 You also need to specify your purposes for processing in the privacy information you provide to people.
-Unless you claim the journalism exemption you may need to specify your purpose or purposes for processing within any documentation that you keep as your records of processing.?

 Regularly reviewing your processing will help you to make sure that your purposes have not changed or evolved over time.
-This will enable you to keep any policies your records up-to-date too.
+This will enable you to keep your records up-to-date too.